camtheman256/lasa-schedules-data/README.md

 `dates`: This is an array of date strings in any Javascript `Date()` readable form.
 An array in this array specifies a range of dates that will be used.

-`applyDay`: This is a field that allows you to override the Standard schedule (the first one) for a specific day of the week.
+`applyDay`: This is a field that allows you to override the Standard schedule (the first one) for specific days of the week.
 Note that days are 0-indexed, with 0 as Sunday and 6 as Saturday.

 `schedule`: an array of period objects.